Julie Manet: Biography

 Born in Paris, Julie Manet was the daughter and only child of artist Berthe Morisot and artist Eugène Manet, younger brother of painter Édouard Manet.
 The death of both parents within a three-year period left her orphaned at the age of 16.
 As a result, she came under the guardianship of the poet and critic Stéphane Mallarmé and went to live with her cousins.
 She also received support from the family's artist friends, Renoir in particular.

 Throughout her life Julie posed frequently for her mother and other Impressionist artists, including Renoir, her uncle Édouard and her cousin Paule Gobillard.

 Book

 Her teenage diary, published in English as Growing up with the Impressionists, provides insights into the lives of French painters, including Renoir, Degas, Monet, and Sisley, as well the 1896 state visit of Tsar Nicholas II and the Dreyfus Affair, which was then raging in France.
-Notably, her candid accounts of dinner-table conversations about the Dreyfus Affair cast light on Renoir's privately held views on patriotism and anti-Semitism.
+Her diary "faithfully records—and concurs with—Renoir's relentless anti-Semitism (shared, alas, by the great Degas)".

 Work

-She was taught painting by her mother, Berthe Morisot, and latter become a painter herself.
-Her mother died of pneumonia when Julie was only 16, in 1895, and left her with large fortune.
+She was taught painting by her mother, Berthe Morisot, and later become a painter herself.
+Her mother died of pneumonia when Julie was 16, in 1895, and left her with large fortune.